 - i.
-Mixed-income development; - ii.
-Development selecting average income as its tax credit set-aside where at least 10% of the units are designated as 80% AMI units; - iii.
+Mixed\-income development; - ii.
+Development selecting average\income as its tax credit set-aside where at least ten percent (10%) of the units are designated as eighty percent (80%) AMI units; - iii.
 Development to replace existing public housing and/or subsidized housing; - iv.
-Development where at least 25% of the units are set aside as Permanent Supportive Housing or Vulnerable Persons housing units; - v.
+Development where at least twenty-five percent (25%) of the units are set aside as Permanent Supportive Housing or Vulnerable Persons housing units; - v.
 Development that includes serviced enriched housing features; - vi.
 Development that preserves existing affordable housing; - vii.
 Development that is part of a municipal redevelopment plan; - viii.
 Senior housing development; or - ix.
 New construction applications for Federal 4% LIHTC with no other MHDC administered funding sources.